Connecting Home Assistant to Staykey

 - Select devices: Click Edit under Devices and choose which locks, thermostats, switches, or other devices Staykey should manage.

-Token security
+Token security (direct connection only)

 Long-Lived Access Tokens are sensitive.
 Treat them like passwords: